 About the class

 Social media play a key role in campaigns and the daily work of marketing, public relations and advertising professionals.
 This class will integrate the growing research in the area with social media practices in these industries, focusing on the three underpinnings of a successful social media activity: Analytics, Listening and Engagement.
+Check out our final reports!

 In studying social media, one objective of this class is to help students make a conceptual shift from thinking about groups of primarily passive audiences to individuals who consume, create, and exchange content.